-Françoise Davoine is a psychoanalyst, currently working mainly with patients with psychosis and trauma, and supervising trainees.
-She has worked for over 30 years as an analyst in public psychiatric hospitals and is also a faculty member of the Ecole des Hautes Etudes in Paris, an institute of social sciences, for many years she led a weekly seminar entitled “Madness and the social link” with her late husband Jean Max Gaudillière.
-The seminar group focused on authors dealing directly with madness and traumas, like Wittgenstein, Cervantes, and Laurence Sterne’s Tristram Shandy.
-One of these publications was about the encounter of the “Theatre of the Fools” in the Renaissance era and hospitalised patients today.
+Françoise Davoine is a psychoanalyst whose current work deals mainly with patients with psychosis and trauma and also includes supervising trainees.
+She has worked for over 30 years as an analyst in public psychiatric hospitals and is also a faculty member of the Ecole des Hautes Etudes in Paris, an institute of social sciences For many years she led a weekly seminar entitled “Madness and the social link” together with her late husband Jean Max Gaudillière.
+The seminar group focused on authors who had dealt directly with madness and traumas, like Wittgenstein, Cervantes, and Laurence Sterne’s Tristram Shandy.
+One of these publications was about the comparison between the “Theatre of the Fools” in the Renaissance era and hospitalised patients today.
 It became the book ” Mother Folly”, which Mieke Bal, University of Amsterdam, turned into a film with Michelle Williams Gamaker: ” A long History of madness”.
-This film shows Françoise Davoine’s way of working with the “strangers of the city”, patients encountered on the very site of their exile, from cut out parts of History.
-Transference in such cases is an interference with analogous zones in the analyst’s story, and delusion a way of research for another able to connect a broken social link at the crossroad of their story of abuses and the catastrophes of history which occurred in their lineage.
-The outcome of a new loyalty , stemming from the pitfalls of classical psychoanalysis, puts into motion an arrested time, frozen on death areas ” whereof one cannot speak”, but does not stay silent for one shows what cannot be said , looking for an address.
+This film shows Françoise Davoine’s way of working with the “strangers in the city”, patients encountered at the very site of their exile, from cut out parts of history.
+Transference in such cases is an interference with analogous zones in the analyst’s story.
+Delusion a search for another way to connect a broken social link at the crossroads of their story of abuses with the catastrophes of history which occurred in their family.
+The consequence of a new loyalty , stemming from the pitfalls of classical psychoanalysis, puts into motion a frozen in time experience ” whereof one cannot speak”, but which does not stay silent for long.
+It shows what cannot be said, looking for a home.

-Dr. Sushrut Jadhav, M.B.B.S., M.D., MRCPsych., Ph.D., is a Senior Lecturer in Cross-cultural Psychiatry at University College London (UCL); and Consultant Psychiatrist at Camden Homeless Outreach Services & Islington Mental Health Rehabilitation Services, Camden and Islington Community Health and Social Care Trust.
+Dr. Sushrut Jadhav, M.B.B.S., M.D., MRCPsych., Ph.D., is a Senior Lecturer in Cross-cultural Psychiatry at University College London (UCL) and Consultant Psychiatrist at Camden Homeless Outreach Services & Islington Mental Health Rehabilitation Services, Camden and Islington Community Health and Social Care Trust.
 He is the Founding Editor of the international journal, Anthropology and Medicine (Taylor & Francis).
 He is a visiting professor at University of Ghent, Belgium.
-Dr Jadhav graduated from Grant Medical College, Mumbai, and completed his postgraduate training in psychiatry at the National Institute of Mental Health & Neurosciences, Bangalore.
+Dr Jadhav graduated from Grant Medical College, Mumbai and completed his postgraduate training in psychiatry at the National Institute of Mental Health & Neurosciences in Bangalore.

 In his own words: My career in cultural psychiatry has been shaped by a number of factors.
 These include my personal family origins from a Dalit untouchable caste that sensitized me to stigma and allowed me to define the ‘centre’ from a ‘marginal’ position.
 I attended English convent schools in six culturally contrasting cities of India, during which I was taught Shakespeare, Bible, and good discipline.
 Stimulating and generous mentorship, both in India and abroad (Professors Somnath Chatterji, Mohan Isaac, R Raguram, Roland Littlewood and Mitchell Weiss) shaped my subsequent career identity.